firebase/functions-samples/quickstarts/pubsub-helloworld/README.md

 firebase deploy
 ```

-This deploys and activate the date Function.
+This deploys and activate the PubSub hello World Functions.

 > The first time you call `firebase deploy` on a new project with Functions will take longer than usual.